cagov/design-system/components/button-grid/readme.md

 # Link grid

 The link grid organizes links that function as calls to action (CTAs) or highlight topics.
-This helps people find priority user needs and topics.
+It guides people to important services and topics.
 The grid can also be used by content creators to lead users to specific content.

 When viewed on a computer, the grid is a maximum of 3 links wide.
 On mobile devices, this grid collapses into a single column.

 ## When and how to use it

-Use the link grid to highlight top user needs.
+Use the link grid to highlight the top things people need.
 Organize the links in a way that makes sense for people’s primary needs.

 The link grid is typically used on the homepage of a site so visitors can find and get to useful content quickly.